The-Isogeniest/GR_NTRU_attack/README.md

 # Description of files
 Short description of the content:
-* `attack.py` main file to run lattice reduction attack on group-ring NTRU (GR-NTRU) over dihedral group.
+* `attack.py` main file to run lattice reduction attack on group-ring NTRU (GR-NTRU) over the dihedral group.
-* `DiTRU.py` contains the functions for key generation, encryption and decryption for GR-NTRU over dihedral group.
+* `DiTRU.py` contains the functions for key generation, encryption, and decryption for GR-NTRU over the dihedral group.
 * `utils.py` contains helping functions
-* folder `keys_dumps` contains two folders `layer_1` and `layer_2`: each of them contains two subfolders `records` and `seeds`
+* folder `keys_dumps` contains two folders, `layer_1` and `layer_2`: each of them contains two subfolders, `records` and `seeds.`
-  * subfolder `records` contains records corresponding to the original keys and the retrieved keys according to the attack ; for one-layer-attack: the records saves `f`,`g`, `key norm`, `h` for the original key `k1 (non-ternary)`: the non-ternary key retrieved by the attack, `k1-norm`: its norm,`k2 (ternary)`: the ternary key retrieved by the attack,`k2-norm`: its norm,`beta1`: blocksize needed to retrieve k1, `beta2`: blocksize needed to retrieve the ternary key,`total time (seconds)`: total time of the attack,`aux11 (non ternary) : (key, norm)`, `aux12  (non ternary): (key, norm)`, `aux21(ternary) : (key, norm)`, `aux22(ternary) : (key, norm)`: the auxiliary vectors in the smaller lattices that their pull-back gives the vector in the original lattice: aux11, aux12: the auxiliaries for the non-ternary key and aux21, aux22: the auxiliaries for the ternary keys.
+  * subfolder `records` contains records corresponding to the original keys and the retrieved keys according to the attack ; for a one-layer-attack: the records save `f`,`g`, `key norm`, `h` for the original key `k1 (non-ternary)`: the non-ternary key retrieved by the attack, `k1-norm`: its norm,`k2 (ternary)`: the ternary key retrieved by the attack,`k2-norm`: its norm,`beta1`: blocksize needed to retrieve k1, `beta2`: blocksize needed to retrieve the ternary key,`total time (seconds)`: total time of the attack,`aux11 (non-ternary) : (key, norm)`, `aux12  (non-ternary): (key, norm)`, `aux21(ternary) : (key, norm)`, `aux22(ternary) : (key, norm)`: the auxiliary vectors in the smaller lattices that their pull-back gives the vector in the original lattice: aux11, aux12: the auxiliaries for the non-ternary key and aux21, aux22: the auxiliaries for the ternary keys.
-     For two-layers-attack: the records does not store info related to the related to the returned ternary key since it is not returnable, and the auxiliary vectors are six, first four represent the four vectors lie in the second layer after applying the two-layers attack and last two vectors are the images of the previous four lie in the lattices of the first layer.
+     For a two-layers-attack, the records do not store info related to the returned ternary key since it is not returnable, and the auxiliary vectors are six; the first four represent the four vectors that lie in the second layer after applying the two-layer attack the last two vectors are the images of the previous four that lie in the lattices of the first layer.
   * subfolder `seeds` contains the seeds for which the records have been generated; running the attack using the same seed reproduces the same results.
 # How to use

-Run `attack.py` with the following parameters
+Run `attack.py` with the following parameters.

-* `n` : defines group-ring NTRU over dihedral group $Z_q D_n $. n: refers to half the order of  the dihedral group Integer.
+* `n`: defines group-ring NTRU over dihedral group $Z_q D_n $. n: refers to half the order of  the dihedral group Integer.
 Obligatory parameter.
 The original lattice dimension before applying the attack is `4n`.
 * `-q`: NTRU modulus.
-If not entered, it will be calculated automatically to be the first power of two to that guarantees no decryption failure.
+If not entered, it will be calculated automatically as the first power of two, guaranteeing no decryption failure.
-* `--seed`: randomness seed to the to generate key and build the corresponding lattices.
+* `--seed`: randomness seed to generate a key and build the corresponding lattices.
-* `--layer`: 0 for no dimension reduction, 1 to run one-layer attack, 2 to run two-layers attack.
+* `--layer`: 0 for no dimension reduction, 1 to run one-layer attack, 2 to run two-layer attack.
 * `--bkz_betas`: a string as 'b1:b2', where b1 indicates the first blocksize and b2 indicates the last blocksize to try upon running progressive bkz.
 * `--dump`: True to save the results into files, False otherwise.
 * `--verbose`: True to print detailed output in the console while running the program, False otherwise.
-* `--filename`: the name of the file where to save the results.
+* `--filename`: the file's name where to save the results.

-Parameters related to run experiments on parallel:
+Parameters related to running experiments in parallel:
 * `-t` (or `--trials`): number of experiments to run per GR-NTRU dimension
 * `-w` (or `--workers`): number of parallel experiments to run
-* `--threads`: number of threads used by 1 worker
+* `--threads`: number of threads used by one worker

 # Experiments

-To attack GR-NTRU over dihedral group for n=86 and one-layer of attack, you can run
+You can run to attack GR-NTRU over the dihedral group for n=86 and one layer of attack.
 ```
 python attack.py 86 --layer=1  --bkz_betas=3:50 --verbose=True --dump=True

 ```

 It takes approximately less than two minutes on a laptop.
-It generates a random seed and an instance corresponding to the seed and run the attack.
+It generates a random seed and an instance corresponding to the seed and runs the attack.

-To generate a specific example or to reproduce one of our experiments, you can specify the seed
+To generate a specific example or to reproduce one of our experiments, you can specify the seed.

 ```